 In the UK, SPACs are considered cash shells which are not eligible for listing on the Premium segment of the Official List.
 This is due to the fact that they do not meet the independence and track record requirements that apply under the Listing Rules for a premium listing of a commercial company, nor do they meet the requirements for premium listing as a closed-ended investment fund (among other things, because they do not meet the diversification of risk requirements).

 A listing on the AIM market of the LSE is another possibility as AIM companies are not required to have a minimum track record.
-However, a number of aspects of the AIM regime (in particular, the AIM requirement that reverse takeovers must be approved by shareholders – see further below) mean that the Standard segment is generally considered to be a more attractive venue in most cases.
+However, a number of aspects of the AIM regime (including the AIM requirement that reverse takeovers must be approved by shareholders – see further below) mean that the Standard segment is currently generally considered to be a more attractive venue in most cases.

 Some of the key requirements for AIM and Standard listings are summarised below.